Nissan Rogue 2008-2013 / Rogue Select 2014-2105: problems, fuel economy, engine

 Test the air conditioner: Is it strong enough?
 During the test drive, pay attention to the way the CVT transmission works.
 Are there any whining noises, vibrations, jerks or delays or loss of power?
 Test drive for as long as you can, because some CVT issues may only be obvious when the transmission is warmed up.
 If something doesn't feel right, test drive another Rogue to compare.
 Does the vehicle accelerate smoothly from a stop?
 Are there any noises when turning or when driving slow over bumps?
 Is the vehicle quiet at highway speeds?

-Read more: What to look for when buying a used car.
+Read more: How to inspect a used car - illustrated guide.
 Before buying, have the vehicle properly inspected.

 Maintenance: Nissan recommends changing your engine oil and filter every 3,750 miles or 3 months; 5W-30 is the recommended viscosity.
 You can find the maintenance schedule in the Service and Maintenance Guide, which can be downloaded from the U.S. Nissan Owners website.